petersalomonsen/quickjs-rust-near/examples/nft/README.md

 }
 ```

+## NFT burn

+NFT burning is useful for tickets.
+The `nft_burn` event is according to standard ( https://nomicon.io/Standards/Tokens/NonFungibleToken/Event#interface ), but not as a method, so market places might not support this from their UI.
+A simple UI for burning can be found at https://jsinrustnft.near.page/

 ## Self-contained web-hosting

 This NFT contract can also host its own web pages for serving the content using [web4](https://web4.near.page).
 To do so the `web4_get` method needs to be implemented where you simply write Javascript code to inspect `request.path` in order to determine what web content to render.
 You can respond with html, js, WebAssembly binaries, images or whatever you want to serve in the web app.